C++: “auto” on anonymous functions

 }

-Since C++14, you can let the compiler to deduce the type of the variables passed as parameters (using auto) in a lambda expression, so you could rewrite the example above as follows:
+Since C++14, programmers can let the compiler deduce the types of the variables passed as parameters (using auto) in a lambda expression, so the example above can be rewritten as follows:

 int main()